About Purley Food Hub

 A member of St Mary’s Church Addington, Nick and wife Lesley also help at The Vine food bank in New Addington and run the Croydon Churches Floating Shelter each year at St Mary’s.
-Nick was a maths teacher for 34 years and runs a shore-based sailing school in Croydon; he is a Royal Yachting Association senior sailing instructor.
+A maths teacher for 34 years, Nick runs a shore-based sailing school in Croydon and is a Royal Yachting Association senior instructor.

 A Food Hub volunteer, Annabel (Christ Church) is Financial Director for the Artisan Brandt software and IT services group.
 She and her family are keen supporters of the Food Hub – daughter Winnie is also a volunteer and swims for us in the Purley Swimathon along with brothers Gilbert and Ernest.

 The Food Hub Management Committee takes care of day-to-day business and consists of: